The internal energy, the magnetization and the specific heat of the Heisenberg XX chain at low temperatures: Introduction

 The one-dimensional Heisenberg chain has been the subject of a large number of investigations~\cite{ lieb,taka,taka2,pfeuty,kat,baro,perk1,perk2,konto}.
 In particular, the $XY$ chain has been thoroughly studied by Katsura in \cite{kat}, and later generalized by Perk {\it et al}~\cite{perk1}.
 In most instances, the magnetization cannot be expressed in a simple mathematical form.
-The aim of this paper is to fill this gap by deriving simple approximate expressions for the magnetization of some lattices in one and two dimensions, which are described by the Heisenberg model.
-The paper is organized as follows: In section~\ref{sec2}, we treat the $XY$ spin-1/2 chain, and we explore mathematically the low and the high temperature behavior of the magnetization.
-The emphasis is on the isotropic $XX$ model.
-Section~\ref{sec3} deals with the general spin-$S$ Heisenberg lattice in two dimensions.
-We end the paper with a brief conclusion.
+The aim of this paper is to derive asymptotic expressions analogous to the Dyson ones for the magnetization and the specific heat that are applicable to the Heisenberg XX chain at low temperatures.
+The paper is organized as follows: In section~\ref{sec2}, we introduce the model along with some mathematical preliminaries that are of interest for the subsequent discussion.
+Section~\ref{sec3} deals with the case of a vanishing magnetic field.
+In Section~ we investigate the consequences of the presence of the critical point when the magnetic field is present on the series expansions of the internal energy, magnetization and the specific heat.
+We end the paper with a brief discussion.